Capital punishment: Wrongful execution

-Abolish the Death Penalty claims that between 1976 and 2015, 1,414 prisoners in the United States have been executed while 156 sentenced to death have had their death sentences vacated.
+Abolish the Death Penalty claims that between 1976 and 2015, 1,414 prisoners in the United States were executed, while 156 sentenced to death had their death sentences vacated.
 It is impossible to assess how many have been wrongly executed, since courts do not generally investigate the innocence of a dead defendant, and defense attorneys tend to concentrate their efforts on clients whose lives can still be saved; however, there is strong evidence of innocence in many cases.

 Improper procedure may also result in unfair executions.
-For example, Amnesty International argues that in Singapore "the Misuse of Drugs Act contains a series of presumptions which shift the burden of proof from the prosecution to the accused.
+For example, Amnesty International argues that in Singapore, "the Misuse of Drugs Act contains a series of presumptions which shift the burden of proof from the prosecution to the accused.
 This conflicts with the universally guaranteed right to be presumed innocent until proven guilty".
-Singapore's Misuse of Drugs Act presumes one is guilty of possession of drugs if, as examples, one is found to be present or escaping from a location "proved or presumed to be used for the purpose of smoking or administering a controlled drug", if one is in possession of a key to a premises where drugs are present, if one is in the company of another person found to be in possession of illegal drugs, or if one tests positive after being given a mandatory urine drug screening.
+Singapore's Misuse of Drugs Act presumes one is guilty of possession of drugs if, as examples, one is found to be present or escaping from a location "proved or presumed to be used for the purpose of smoking or administering a controlled drug", if one has a key to a premises where drugs are present, if one is in the company of another person found to have illegal drugs, or if one tests positive after being given a mandatory urine drug screening.
 Urine drug screenings can be given at the discretion of police, without requiring a search warrant.
-The onus is on the accused in all of the above situations to prove that they were not in possession of or consumed illegal drugs.
+The onus is on the accused in all of the above situations to prove that they did not have or consume illegal drugs.

 Volunteers

 Some prisoners have volunteered or attempted to expedite capital punishment, often by waiving all appeals.
 Prisoners have made requests or committed further crimes in prison as well.
 In the United States, execution volunteers constitute approximately 11% of prisoners on death row.
-Volunteers often bypass legal procedures which are designed to designate the death penalty for the "worst of the worst" offenders.
-Opponents of execution volunteering cited the prevalence of mental illness among volunteers comparing it to suicide.
+Volunteers often bypass legal procedures, which are designed to impose the death penalty for the "worst of the worst" offenders.
+Opponents of execution volunteering cited the prevalence of mental illness among volunteers, comparing it to suicide.
 Execution volunteers have received considerably less attention and effort at legal reform than those who were exonerated after execution.